abcxyz/abc/t/proto_template/README.md

 # Context

-You must have various tools installed in order to generate protos.
-The tool does not distinguish between language types and instead seeks to generate protos for a variety of supported languages.
+Every language has its own tools for generating protos.
+The tool will generate protos for a variety of supported languages.
 Currently only go is supported.
 Node will be supported in the near future.

 ## Tools